 Assume the lock is installed and wired, the door is open and voltage is removed from the BLUE wire.
-As the door closes the Cobalt senses the door approaching and activates the appropriate bolt pin to pull the door into centre alignment.
-Once the first bolt pin has fully extended, the second bolt pin activates and drives to its full extension.
-If the door closes to a centre aligned position quickly then both bolt pins activate at the same time rather than one leading the other.
+As the door closes the Cobalt senses the door approaching and activates the appropriate bolt pin/s to pull the door into centre alignment.
 The Bolt Position and Door Position monitors will have changed state as the door is moved into place and secured.